About the Program

 - The BUPAP faculty understands that the field of medicine is constantly evolving.
 Therefore, we strive to train students to become life-long learners adept at critical thinking.
 The role of the teacher is to guide and objectively evaluate students, select and present important material, and model professional behavior.
 The teacher will likewise be a life-long learner who will be objectively evaluated on a regular basis by students and peers.

 - To maintain continuous accreditation with the Accreditation Review Commission on Education for the Physician Assistant, Inc.

 - To graduate students who will achieve a passing score on their certifying exam (PANCE) on the first attempt.

 - To attract and graduate students who exhibit a servant's heart.

-- Functions and Tasks that Students are Expected to Perform upon Graduation
+- Functions and Tasks that Graduates are expected to Perform